Bristol County Federal Criminal Defense Attorneys

 You can learn more about your legal options during a consultation with one of our Bristol County federal criminal defense attorneys.
 By having this important discussion, you can have a better understanding of what you’re accused of, what’s at stake, and how you may be able to mitigate or beat your charges.

-If you want to speak with someone who can help, contact the Law Office of Frank D. Camera online today to request a consultation with our Bristol County federal criminal defense lawyers.
+If you want to speak with someone who can help, contact the Law Office of Frank D. Camera and Associates online today to request a consultation with our Bristol County federal criminal defense lawyers.

 Second-Degree Murder Charge